7 Sustainability & Corporate Social Responsibility Trends for 2016

 Interest in socially responsible investing is at an all-time high with proponents like Bill Gates and the Pope.
 This year will see increased divesting with leads from Mike Bloomberg and other big names in finance.
 According to Goldman Sachs, Millennials are more socially minded and will push for change, and capital and technology will drive innovation in emerging markets and the developing world.

 IIL is ready to train and engage your workforce, managers and C-suite.
 We also provide consulting and training for every level of your company’s Supply Chain.
-Learn more here or email firstname.lastname@example.org to request a free consultation.
+Learn more by emailing email@example.com to request a free consultation.

 Shar Olivier is a recognized thought leader in Sustainability and the Director of IIL’s Corporate Social Responsibility Practice Area.
 With more than 18 years of experience in the field, Shar has presented to more than 100,000 professionals across dozens of business sectors.
 She presented most recently at the PMI Southern Caribbean Chapter in Trinidad on Organizational Survival, and graduated at the top of her class in Environmental Leadership and Sustainability at Duke University’s Nicholas School for the Environment.